slowproj/slowdash/docs/ControlsScript.md

 ```

 # SlowTask: GUI-Script Binding
 SlowTask is a user Python script placed under the SlowDash config directory with a name like `slowtask-XXX.py`.
-SlowDash GUI can start/stop the script, call functions defined in the script, and bind control variables in the script to GUI elements.
+The SlowDash GUI can start/stop the script, call functions defined in the script, and bind control variables in the script to GUI elements.
 The SlowPy library was designed for use in user task scripts, but this is not a requirement.

 ## Starting, Stopping, and Reloading the Slow-Task Scripts